pachyderm/ambient-music-generation/README.md

 generating |##                              | 182/2048
 ```

 What just happened?
 We started a docker container with all the code and files to generate an song.
-When the container starts it maps the present working directory (``--v `pwd`:data``) to `/data` into the container.
-This is also where the generated song is saved.
+When the container starts it maps the present working directory (``--v `pwd`:data``) to `/data` so that we have access to our local directory.
 The container then generates a song with our pre-trained ambient music generation model.

 A seed is passed to the generator to give the model a starting point for style.
-We've already included 7 midi seeds (named `1.mid` - `7.mid`) for you in the docker container in the directory `/src/audio/midi-transcriptions`.
-You can change them by changing the `--inputs` flag to point at a different file (e.g. `--inputs /src/audio/midi-transcriptions/2.mid`).
+We've already included 7 midi seeds in [``samples/midi``](samples/midi).
+You can change them by changing the `--inputs` flag to point at a different file (e.g. `--inputs /data/samples/midi/2.mid`).

 Music Transformer will try to predict a good sequence in the style of that original song and deliver something brand new and never before heard by gods or mankind.

 Be sure to change the `--save_path` for different name or you will overwrite the last file!

 If you want to add your own MIDI seed then you can do the following.
-Let's say you wanted to have the Music Transformer generate a model with Cuando el Sol Grita la Mañana, by Leandro Fresco as the seed, you’d put the file into the current directory and change the input name:
+Let's say you wanted to have the Music Transformer generate a model with Cuando el Sol Grita la Mañana, by Leandro Fresco as the seed, you’d put the file into the [``samples/midi``](samples/midi) and change the run command to:

-    docker run -it -v `pwd`:/data --entrypoint /bin/python rabbit37/ambient-musictransformer:v1 generate.py --load_path=/src/music-transformer-model --inputs /data/leandrofresco-cuando-el-sol-grita-la-mananga.mid --length=2048 --save_path=/data/my-sample-song-3.mid
+    docker run -it -v `pwd`:/data --entrypoint /bin/python jimmywhitaker/music-transformer:0.1 generate.py --load_path=/src/music-transformer-model --inputs /data/samples/midi/leandrofresco-cuando-el-sol-grita-la-mananga.mid --length=2048 --save_path=/data/generated-music/my-sample-song-3.mid

 It will take a few minutes, depending on how long of a song you asked it to create.
 It can’t create sequences longer than 2048.
 It can create shorter tunes but I’ve found the longer ones more amazing because they have a consistent structure throughout the entire song, something a 10 second sample just can’t capture.